House Democrats have little room for differences when it comes to passing Biden’s infrastructure proposal

 The devil of what could inflame tensions within the caucus will be in the details, which will soon be worked out by the committees overseeing aspects of Biden’s infrastructure proposal.

-Liberals and moderates will fully delve into the legislative specifics upon their return from recess next week, and both factions said they so far remain optimistic they can create a package that includes an array of high-priority policies.
+Liberals and moderates will fully delve into the legislative specifics upon their return from the recess next week, and both factions said they so far remain optimistic that they can create a package that includes an array of high-priority policies.

 Senior Democratic aides also expressed confidence that internal divisions can be worked out, arguing that the infrastructure proposal, like the coronavirus relief bill, is proving popular with the public, providing an incentive for action not opposition.